 At Carver Elementary, we empower each other to provide students with meaningful academic opportunities and develop character traits so they may participate fully as global citizens.

-We want parents and guardians to be aware that their children may be featured in photographs, videotapes and news articles.
+We want parents and guardians to be aware that their children may be featured in photographs, videos and news articles.
+Per policy 4705, student’s personal identifying information will not be used.
 Photos of students, as well as student work, may be published on our website, social media, or utilized in other forms of media.
-Families wishing for their child to not have their photograph and work posted/published, should complete the form (found by clicking the title above) and return it to your child’s school.
+Families wishing for their child to not have their photograph and work posted/published, should complete the form below and return to your child’s school

 Vance County Early College High School awarded 33 students with their high school diplomas Friday evening at The Center for Innovation.
 29 students also received their Associates of Arts or Science degree from Vance-Granville Community College.